suganram2942/movieApp/README.md

 ### Clone Repository:

 git clone https://github.com/suganram2942/movieApp

 cd movieApp

 ### Install Dependencies:

 npm install

 ### Configure Environment:

-Obtain an API key from TMDb (https://www.themoviedb.org/documentation/api) and add it to your environment file (e.g., .env).
+I have already added the API_KEY.
+If you want to new get it from TMDb (https://www.themoviedb.org/documentation/api) site and add it in movieScreen component.
+For Example: const API_KEY = **'Paste your code'**;

 ## Building and Running